datawire/ambassador-docs/docs/emissary/2.0/howtos/istio.md

 ### Integrating Prometheus metrics collection

-By default, the Istio sidecar will provide Prometheus metrics using `prometheus.io` annotations.
-To take advantage of these metrics, you will need to [install Prometheus](../prometheus).
+By default, the Istio sidecar provides Prometheus metrics using `prometheus.io` annotations.
+To take advantage of these metrics, you need to [install Prometheus](../prometheus).

 ### Integrating distributed tracing

 The Istio sidecar also supports [distributed tracing](https://istio.io/docs/tasks/observability/distributed-tracing/overview/) by default.
-To take advantage of this support, you will need to:
+To take advantage of this support, you need to:

 1. Install a tracing provider, for example [Zipkin](../tracing-zipkin) into your cluster.
 2. Add a [`TracingService`](../../topics/running/services/tracing-service) to tell $productName$ to send tracing